CrystalxxD/Yr12AssessmentTask-1/Script.md

 ## <ins>**Script**</ins>
 **1. Web Form Validation:**
 Index.html sets up a webpage with the title Register.
-Inside the head section it links to two files, Script.js and Style.css.
+Inside the head section, it links to two files, Script.js and Style.css.

 Inside the body, the HTML has two sections.
-The first one, called formdiv, is where the registration form that the user interacts with.
+The first one, called formdiv, is where the registration form that the user interacts with is located.
 The top is a heading called register, followed by the actual form.
 The form has 4 parts.
 The first is for the name, then the email, then the date of birth and finally the password.

 Below the form is a second division called infoDiv.
 The section starts hidden, and it displays the user's information after the form has been successfully filled out and checked